eugenioLopezRamos/slika-photography/README.md

 - Add loading message to the tab getter requests - Done and fixed a bug about referencing a nonexistant DOM object (the msg banners when changing tabs)
 - check the animations on image load, seems like they arent working quite right on first load. - They seem to be working fine now.
 - Contact tab is bad.
 Review - Fixed.
 Changed animations.
-- check the accuracy of the image resizer method on admin controller. -> Done, refactored the function a bit.
+- check the accuracy of the image resizer method on admin controller. -> rray){
+Done, refactored the function a bit.
 - change |file| to temp_file later (admin controller ln.
 240, currently it's called file, same as the iterator of its parent block)
 - Use application_ helper size_breakpoints in admin controller instead of own method.
 - Server side verification of file -> image